Turkey defends ground troops in Iraq as war escalates

 Brett McGurk, U.S. President Barack Obama's envoy to the global coalition to counter Islamic State, said on Twitter that Washington did not support missions in Iraq without permission of Baghdad, which he said also applied to U.S. missions there.

-The camp occupied by the Turkish troops is being used by a force called Hashid Watani, or national mobilization, made up of mainly Sunni Arab former Iraqi police and volunteers from Mosul.
+The camp occupied by the Turkish troops is being used by a force called Hashid Watani, or national mobilisation, made up of mainly Sunni Arab former Iraqi police and volunteers from Mosul.

 It is seen as a counterweight to Shi'ite militias that have grown in clout elsewhere in Iraq with Iranian backing, and was formed by former Nineveh governor Atheel al-Nujaifi, who has close relations with Turkey.
 A small number of Turkish trainers were already there before the latest deployment.